MileHacker Logo

 Iconic Landmarks

-Esmeralda: A Bird sanctuary provides a home to Esmeralda, a giant Aldabra tortoise.
+Esmeralda: A A bird reserve provides a home to Esmeralda, a giant Aldabra tortoise.
 She holds the distinction of being among the most ancient and heaviest giant tortoises in the world.
 Esmeralda is a major draw, often found grazing leisurely near the inn or along the main paths.
 Visitors approach her (respectfully, without touching) and observe her ancient, peaceful existence.
 She has become a cherished symbol of the island’s commitment to protecting its endemic species.

 North Point Lighthouse & Visitor Information